firebase/flutterfire/packages/firebase_performance/firebase_performance/README.md

 ## Usage

 To use this plugin, first connect to Firebase by following the instructions for [Android](https://firebase.flutter.dev/docs/installation/android) / [iOS](https://firebase.flutter.dev/docs/installation/ios) / [Web](https://firebase.flutter.dev/docs/installation/web).
 Then add this plugin by following [these instructions](https://firebase.flutter.dev/docs/performance/overview).
-See the [`example`](example) folder for details on the API usage.
+See [`example/lib/main.dart`](example/lib/main.dart) for details on the API usage.

 You can confirm that Performance Monitoring results appear in the [Firebase Performance Monitoring console](https://firebase.corp.google.com/project/_/performance).
 Results should appear within a few minutes.

+> :warning: **Note:** *First Paint* and *First Contentful Paint* metrics of web page load trace will not be collected; automatic network request traces and screen traces will not always be collected for mobile apps.

 ### Define a Custom Trace